marksherman/snapshot-service/README.md

 ```
 Or, from ``server`` directory, run ``node snapshot-service.js``.

+##Server Maintenance
+The server creates a collection of git repositories, one for each project.
+This collection can grow quickly, and requires occasional "repacking" to optimize disk space, and, more importantly, disk inodes.
+Change into the ``server`` directory and run ``gc.sh`` to clean up the repositories.
+This can take some time, and should be done _before_ you run out of space or inodes.

+As a reminder, you can use ``df -i`` to check the inode usage on your disk.
+A classroom full of students can rip through 400k inodes in linux quite easily, and requires recompaction every few days, or more.

 ##Test Client
 The test client requires google's closure library as a submodule.
 This should be automatically downloaded during npm's installation.